opengauss-mirror/docs/content/en/docs/Developerguide/resetting-parameters.md

         openGauss=# \q
         ```

-    5. Change the maximum number of connections between openGauss database nodes.
+    5. Change the maximum number of connections of the openGauss database node.

         ```
         gs_guc set -N all -I all -c "max_connections = 500"
         ```

-    6. Restart openGauss.
+    6. Restart the openGauss.

         ```
         gs_om -t stop